 Together with Dries Lesage, I have written a piece on the role of the OECD/IEA in global taxation and energy governance.
 The piece is part of a special issue of Global Governance on regime complexity.
 The article argues that, although the OECD system is often portrayed as an agency in crisis, the organization seems to… Continue reading The OECD system’s role in energy and taxation

 From climate change over peak oil to the geopolitical scramble for the Arctic, there are ample signs that a global energy crisis is unfolding.
 The sheer scale and urgency of this looming crisis calls for international coordination.
-Yet, even a cursory look at the existing international energy institutions leads to a sobering conclusion: the global energy governance architecture is weak, fragmented and incomplete.
-This policy brief discusses both the flaws in the multilateral energy architecture and some emerging ideas to strengthen it, such as the proposal for a Sustainable Energy Trade Agreement and the new American disclosure rules for the extractive sector.
-It is available on the website of the Egmont Institute, Brussels.
-You can read it, by clicking here.
+Yet, even a cursory look at the existing international energy institutions leads to a sobering conclusion: the global… Continue reading Towards a new multilateral energy architecture?

 Founded in response to the 1973 oil shock, the International Energy Agency (IEA) is arguably still the most important multilateral organization for energy-importing countries.
 Yet, the global geopolitical landscape has changed considerably since the IEA’s creation.
 The rise of new energy consumers, new energy-related challenges and new international energy forums prompt a rethink of the… Continue reading Obsolete or resurgent?
 The IEA in a changing global landscape

 Jeff Colgan, Robert O. Keohane and I have written an article on the historical development of multilateral energy institutions that has just been published in the June 2012 issue of The Review of International Organizations.
 The paper applies the concept of “punctuated equilibrium” from evolutionary biology to institutional development in the energy regime complex from… Continue reading Punctuated equilibrium in the energy regime complex